kittydepa/item-scoring/README.md

 # item-scoring
-Just f-ing around
-That 1 (or second) time I tried to learn JavaScript.
+That 1 (or second) time I tried to learn JavaScript with a mentor. <br>

+The purpose of this program was to:
+1. Create mock test score data for several psychological screening tests, (to practice scoring)
+2. Score the mock data, where the score equals the sum of all the screening tests.